 Below is everything on our site for independent foundations.
 You can use the filtering options on the right to narrow these results.

+The 2015 Grantmakers Salary and Benefits Survey is now open.
 The survey collects information on benefits policies and practices, as well as compensation data for 35 positions at community, corporate, private, public, and operating foundations.
-New to this year's report: